Ph055a/dotfiles/README.md

 # Configuration Files

-Configuration files for Kali Linux with KDE
+Config files for a Fedora